Getting married soon? These ethical wedding dress designers will be sure you’re off to a green start to your new life!

 Ms Hepburn has also recently launched another organic label, Indiebride, with a range of shorter, sassier dresses.
 Local manufacturing and zero waste pattern cutting techniques make this brand one of the top choices for the ethical bride.

 5. Christy Dawn

-Based in Los Angeles, designer Christy Dawn is inspired by timeless style.
-Every wedding gown is handmade using deadstock and vintage fabric, lending them a flowy, boho vibe.
-These ethically and locally made gowns are sewn by skillful artisans in a small, southern town, instilling your dress with happy, positive vibes.
+Based in Los Angeles, designer Christy Dawn is inspired by timeless, no-nonsense style.
+Every wedding gown is handmade using deadstock and vintage fabric, lending them a flowy, boho sensibility.
+These ethically and locally made gowns are sewn by skillful artisans in a small, southern American town, instilling your dress with light, happy, positive vibes.

 World-renowned designer Deborah Lindquist offers a range of sustainable bridal gowns made from recycled and organic fabrics.
-‘The Green Queen’ of Los Angeles has designed for a variety of A-listers, including Rihanna, Christina Aguilera, Pink and Sharon Stone.
+‘The Green Queen’ of Los Angeles has designed ethical red carpet gowns for a variety of A-listers, including Rihanna, Christina Aguilera, Pink and Sharon Stone.
 Her exquisite designs feature embellishments such as semi-precious stones, crystals or vintage jewels to truly bedazzle.

 8. Ann Wiberg

 Ann Wiberg Bridal Couture dresses are the very image of poetry, where modernist trends meet romance.
 Wiberg is quite popular among Hollywood celebrities for her unique style, and her other brand, Trash Couture, also emphasizes sustainability, since these stunning dresses are made with antique fabrics, lace, and beads.
 Her prevailing style has a definite baroque aesthetic, with a touch of rock-n-roll thrown in, too.